 Why visit?
 Mind-blowingly ancient – about 5000 years old – a Stone Age village time capsule.

 Wow factor?
-Well, you won’t see Stone Age settlements in this state of preservation very often.
+Well, you won’t see Stone Age settlements in this state of preservation very often on any what to see list.
 Good interpretation centre nearby.
-There’s lots more wow all over Orkney, not just at Skara Brae - see pic below of the Hoy cliffs from Esha Ness.
+There’s lots more wow all over Orkney, not just at Skara Brae – see pic below of the Hoy cliffs from Esha Ness.
 Note also Scrabster to Stromness ferry in picture.

 Picturesque?
 Photogenic at least.
 Adjacent beach – Bay of Skaill – is pleasant.

-(Pictured here) Hoy cliffs seen from Esha Ness.
+(Pictured here) Hoy cliffs seen from Yesnaby.
 Note Old Man of Hoy at right hand edge of cliffs and looking small!
-Oh, sorry, should explain if you're new to Orkney, that the Old Man of Hoy is the name of a landmark rock stack seen from the Stromness-Scrabster ferry - also in picture, quite close to the Stack.
+Wait, I should explain if you’re new to Orkney, that the Old Man of Hoy is the name of a landmark rock stack seen from the Stromness-Scrabster ferry.

 St Abbs and its seabirds